TimWeber/ESP32-Environmental-Monitor/README.md

 # ESP32 Environmental Monitoring System

 An embedded environmental monitoring system built for the ESP32-C3.
-It reads temperature, humidity, and air quality data from sensors and sends it to a remote server over WiFi.
-The system runs on FreeRTOS with separate tasks handling different parts of the work.
+With the help of FreeRTOS, It reads temperature, humidity, and air quality data from sensors and sends it to a remote server over WiFi.

 ### Sensors
 - **AHT21**: Temperature and humidity sensor with I2C communication